bonitasoft/bonita-ui-designer-web-components/README.md

 ### Update the properties json file
 > **Note**: The properties files is an UI Designer specific json file, which defines all the information required to handle the web component in the UI Designer editor (properties, templates, icon, ...).

 For instance, add a json object for the new property in `myInput.json`.
 For details, see "Adding UI Designer specific information to the json properties file" section below.

+If the new web component has many new properties, you can generate a new properties file.
+See "Generating the UI Designer properties file" section below.

 ---
 ### Publish your component